Democrats tackling flash points of taxes, health, climate - NewsBreak

 PRICE TAG

-The White House and top Democrats compromised on a $3.5 trillion, 10-year cost for the bill.
-That's a huge sum, though a fraction of the $61 trillion in federal spending already slated over that period.
+After weeks of negotiations, the White House and top Democrats compromised on a $3.5 trillion, 10-year cost for the bill.
+That's a huge sum, though a fraction of the $61 trillion the government is already slated to spend over that period.

-Moderates led by Sens.
+But moderates led by Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona have said $3.5 trillion is too expensive, and votes from every Democrat in the 50-50 Senate are mandatory for success.
-Biden, House Speaker Nancy Pelosi, D-Calif., and Senate Majority Leader Chuck Schumer, D-N.Y., have recently acknowledged what seems inevitable: The final cost may have to drop.
+Biden, House Speaker Nancy Pelosi D-Calif., and Senate Majority Leader Chuck Schumer, D-N.Y., have recently acknowledged what seems inevitable to many: The final cost may have to drop.

 Manchin has suggested limiting the total to $1 trillion to $1.5 trillion, which progressives reject as paltry.
-Led by Senate Budget Committee Chairman Bernie Sanders, I-Vt., they initially said at least $6 trillion was needed for serious efforts to help families and curb global warming.
+Liberals led by Senate Budget Committee Chairman Bernie Sanders I-Vt., initially said at least $6 trillion was needed for serious efforts to help families and curb global warming.

 TAXES

 To pay for much of the bill, the House Ways and Means Committee approved $2.1 trillion in tax boosts, mostly on the rich and corporations.
-Some details and numbers seem likely to change.
+But some details and numbers seem likely to change.

-Biden, who's promised to not increase taxes on people earning under $400,000, will probably get his proposal to raise the top individual income tax rate on the richest Americans to 39.6%.
-That would be up from 37% approved under former President Donald Trump.
+Biden, who's promised to not raise taxes on people earning under $400,000, will probably get his proposal to raise the top individual income tax rate on the richest Americans to 39.6%.
+That would be up from the 37% approved under former President Donald Trump.

-But Democrats also want to raise other levies on the wealthiest.
-It's unclear which proposals will survive and in what form.
+But Democrats also want to raise other levies on the wealthiest, and it's unclear which will survive and in what form.

-Democrats want to provide tax credits for children, health care and child care costs and low-income workers.
-If the bill's size shrinks, Democrats might save money by delaying, gradually phasing in or out or limiting some of those breaks.
+In addition, Democrats want to provide popular tax credits for children, health care and child care costs and many low-income workers.
+Should the size of the overall bill shrink, Democrats might have to save money by delaying, gradually phasing in or out or limiting some of those breaks.
 Some moderates say a proposed tax credit for buying electric vehicles shouldn't go to higher-earning people.

 Biden wants to raise the 21% corporate tax rate to 28% but may have to settle for around 25%.
 Democrats face other differences over taxes on corporate foreign income and stock buybacks.